How to Setup Prometheus Monitoring On Kubernetes Cluster

 Setting Up Kube State Metrics

-Kube state metrics service will provide many metrics which is not available by default.
-Please make sure you deploy Kube state metrics to monitor all your kubernetes API objects like deployments, pods, jobs, cronjobs etc.
+Kube state metrics service will provide many metrics that are not available by default.
+Please make sure you deploy Kube state metrics to monitor all your Kubernetes API objects like deployments, pods, jobs, cronjobs etc.

 Setting Up Alertmanager